Building From Source: Development Container

 If MACHINE

-is not provided, the script will list all machines from every enabled OpenEmbedded / Yocto Project layer, and force one to be selected.
+is not provided, the script will list all machines from the enabled layers and prompt you to select one.

 BUILDDIR

-is optional; if it is not specified, the script will default to build-lmp
+is optional; if not specified, the script defaults to build-lmp

 .